 Research, Reports, and Tools to Support Healthy Afterschool Programs

-The National Center on Out-of-School Time (NIOST) and the Healthy Out-of-School Time (HOST) Coalition has a great website focused on research, reports, and tools to support healthy afterschool programs.
+The National Institute on Out-of-School Time (NIOST) and the Healthy Out-of-School Time (HOST) Coalition has a great website focused on research, reports, and tools to support healthy afterschool programs.
 Whether you are an experienced health-based program or a more traditional program looking for ways to incorporate more healthy activities into your work, you will find a wealth of resources you can use today!
 Click here for healthy snack ideas, activity cards, interactive tools and tips, and more.

 New Activity Guide: Active8